Rep-GLS: Report-Guided Generalized Label Smoothing for Robust Disease Detection: Experiments

 \subsection{Datasets}

-Our experiments are conducted on the CAD-Chest~\cite{cad2023benchmark} dataset, which incorporates clinical uncertainty quantification and disease severity assessment alongside traditional binary classification labels.
-We refined the original classification criteria to enhance clinical utility, targeting categorical definitions and severity grading schemes for more granular disease differentiation.
-These modifications ensure our experimental validation closely mirrors real-world diagnostic scenarios where radiologists navigate varying degrees of uncertainty.
+Our main experiments are conducted on the {MIMIC-CXR-JPG} dataset~\cite{johnson2019mimic}, a large-scale collection of chest X-ray images paired with free-text radiology reports.
+We follow the official patient-level data splits for training, validation, and testing.
+The expert-defined scoring rubric (Table~\ref{tab:expert_rubric}) used for Stage 1 training is detailed in our Methodology (Sec~\ref{sec:stage1_rgn}).

-\textbf{Disease Classification Standardization.} Rather than strictly adhering to the established NIH ChestX-Ray8 taxonomy, we developed a clinically-oriented disease classification system that better reflects actual diagnostic entities present in our dataset.
-Starting from the original 30 CAD-Chest disease categories, we systematically consolidated them into 14 clinically relevant disease classes based on pathophysiological relationships and diagnostic relevance.
-This data-driven consolidation addresses the challenge of highly granular annotations while prioritizing clinical applicability and diagnostic utility over rigid adherence to existing benchmarks.
-Table~\ref{tab:disease_mapping} presents our systematic mapping from the original CAD-Chest labels to our refined clinical categories, ensuring consistency with radiological practice while maintaining diagnostic specificity.
+\textbf{Disease Classification Standardization.} We developed a clinically-oriented disease classification system for the MIMIC-CXR dataset~\cite{MIMICCXR} to reflect actual diagnostic entities.
+We systematically consolidated the original findings into 14 clinically relevant disease classes based on pathophysiological relationships.
+Table~\ref{tab:disease_mapping} presents our systematic mapping to our refined clinical categories.